-If your client is experiencing vulnerability or expressing difficult feelings, this is a good coaching response.
+This is a good coaching response if your client is experiencing vulnerability or expressing difficult feelings.
 As

 We provide a safe neutral space that is non-judgemental and ask powerful questions to help them to discover their own best solutions.

-The ICF updated competencies ask us to neither dismiss or disrespect a client’s beliefs, feelings, perceptions or values.
-Even though life coaching is different to therapy, when a client is being vulnerable we don’t minimize their feelings or skip over them.
-We make space and show that we care.
+The ICF updated competencies ask us to neither dismiss nor disrespect a client’s beliefs, feelings, perceptions or values.
+Even though life coaching is different from therapy, when a client is vulnerable, we don’t minimize their feelings or skip over them.
+We make space to show we care.

 #8: Even if the worst happened, what is still true that is important to you?

 Coaching tip: Find what is still true to neutralize a client’s fear.